kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 The easiest way to measure all the Core Web Vitals is to use the [web-vitals](https://github.com/GoogleChrome/web-vitals) JavaScript library, a small, production-ready wrapper around the underlying web APIs.

 While the Core Web Vitals are the critical metrics for understanding and delivering a great user experience, there are other vital metrics as well.
 For example, the metrics **Time to First Byte (TTFB)** and **First Contentful Paint (FCP)** are both vital aspects of the loading experience.
+TTFB is a good measure of your server response times and general back-end health, and issues here may have knock-on effects later down the line (namely with Largest Contentful Paint).

 [Interaction to Next Paint (INP)](https://web.dev/inp/) is a pending Core Web Vital metric that will replace First Input Delay (FID) in March 2024.
 INP is a metric that assesses a page's overall responsiveness to user interactions by observing the latency of all click, tap, and keyboard interactions that occur throughout the lifespan of a user's visit to a page.